planttheidea/singulum/API.md

 }
 ```

 Performs deep value equality check of *object* to store based on hashCode.
-If key is passed, equality comparison is performed on that key in the store rather than the entire store.
+If another branch is passed as the *object*, then that branch's store is used for comparison. *If key is passed, equality comparison is performed on that key in the store rather than the entire store.

 #### .hashCode([key])
 *@param {string} key (optional)*